ADSL

 e-Commerce

-Trading where the transaction, including payment, takes place over the Internet.
+Trading where the transaction, including payment, takes place over the

 Enterprise Network

-A term for a widely dispersed, multifaceted telecommunications network for a particular purpose or organisation; a term for all of an organization's telecommunications networking services and equipment.
+for a particular purpose or organisation; a term for all of an organization's

 Ethernet

-A popular LAN standard.
-It handles low-level protocols and normally employs a single coaxial cable.
-It is also possible to use thinner twisted pair cabling or indeed fibre optics.
-Specially designed communications software is used to control data transmission.
+single coaxial cable.
+It is also possible to use thinner twisted pair cabling or

 Exchange lines